iskomt/InventorySnapshot/README.md

 ## Installation

 The app is currently in development.
-Please consider downloading (InventorySnapshot/app/release/app-release.apk)
+Please consider downloading the [current release apk](https://github.com/iskomt/InventorySnapshot/blob/master/app/release/app-release.apk) to preview the app.